-The WAWH holds an annual spring conference for the presentation of scholarly work, new research, and the discussion of teaching methods, writing, and other issues of importance to women scholars.
+The WAWH holds an Annual Spring Conference for the presentation of scholarly work, new research, and the discussion of teaching methods, writing, and other issues of importance to women scholars.
 Sessions devoted to the work and interests of graduate students are encouraged.
 Five prizes are presented annually at the Awards Banquet.
-WAWH conference have been held at the Asilomar Conference Center, the Huntington Library, Lewis and Clark College, the Black Canyon Conference Center in Phoenix, Arizona, and the University of British Columbia in Vancouver, Canada.
+Past WAWH conferences have been held at the Asilomar Conference Center, the Huntington Library, Lewis and Clark College, the Black Canyon Conference Center in Phoenix, Arizona, and the University of British Columbia in Vancouver, Canada.

 The WAWH encourages the participation of academic historians and independent scholars, and welcomes literary scholars and art, theater, and film specialists.
 Independent scholars consistently play an integral role in the organization.
 A directory of all members, with addresses, phone numbers, e-mail addresses, and research interests is available for members.